Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Conclusion

 \section{Conclusion}

 In this paper, we propose to quantify manipulation robustness through energy margins to failure and compute them using kinodynamic motion planning algorithms.
 We believe this approach is a step towards robustness characterization of general dexterous manipulation.
-Our approach currently has certain limitations, such as reliance on dynamic rollouts in the simulation, which requires accurate system modeling and causes computational costs.
-Additionally, our analysis is confined to single rigid objects and utilizes an empirically defined capture set.
-Looking ahead, we aim to improve our method by overcoming these limitations and applying our robustness characterization in robust motion planning for general dexterous manipulations.
+Our approach currently has certain limitations, such as reliance on dynamic rollouts in simulation, which requires system modeling and causes computational costs.
+Additionally, our analysis is confined to rigid objects and utilizes an empirically defined capture set.
+Looking ahead, we aim to improve our method by overcoming these limitations and applying our robustness characterization in motion planning for general manipulation.